Your car, your home, you and your computer: are they really all that different?

-Your car, your home, you and your computer...are they really all that different?
-Not really; all are about applying different levels of security to keep them safe from invaders.
+Not really, as all of the above are about applying different levels of security to keep them safe from invaders.
 A car thief can pick the lock on your car door, trick the ignition and maybe even disable your GPS tracker.
 At home you are more secure with your doors and windows locked until you need to use them.
 So, as a countermeasure and especially if you go away for awhile, you feel more secure with some type of remote monitoring services, 24-7.
-And for ourselves, you can't argue with a healthy lifestyle that helps to fend off viruses and other medical issues.
+As for ourselves, you can't argue that a healthy lifestyle helps fend off viruses and other medical issues.
 Security is all about understanding the value of the asset and then applying the necessary levels of protection to secure it.

 Supported Antivirus Software

 Whether you are a student or employee, to use the UTC network there is a registration process you must go through.
 The registration system looks to see if your computer is protected...so UTC's network is protected as well: